atomix/atomix/README.md

 DistributedMap<String, String> map = copycat.create("/test-map", DistributedMap.class);
 ```

-Copycat uses the provided `Class` to create an associated [StateMachine](#state-machines) on each server.
+Copycat uses the provided `Class` to create an associated [StateMachine](#state-machines) on each replica.
 This allows users to create and integrate [custom resources](#custom-resources).

 #### Persistence model

-Copycat clients and servers communicate with each other through [sessions](#sessions).
+Copycat clients and replicas communicate with each other through [sessions](#sessions).
 Each session represents
 a persistent connection between a single client and a complete Copycat cluster.
 Sessions allow Copycat to associate
 resource state changes with clients, and this information can often be used to manage state changes in terms of
 sessions as well.